 - Which gives rise to apathy for those who don’t seem to influence your happiness one way or the other.

-Conclusion: With a deeper understanding of how the category of friend, enemy, and stranger come about, and with conviction in their many disadvantages, resolve to cultivate equanimity in your life through study and application of the teachings.
+Conclusion: With a deeper understanding of how the categories of friend, enemy, and stranger come about, and with conviction in their many disadvantages, resolve to cultivate equanimity in your life through study and application of the teachings.